isteinbrecher/LaTeX2AI/doc/BUILD_FROM_SOURCE.md

     -   Go to the key `HKEY_CURRENT_USER/Software/Adobe/CSXS.12`
     -   Add a new entry `PlayerDebugMode` of type `string` with the value of `1`

-    > Note that depending on your Illustrator version, you might have to chose a different version than CEP 12.
+    > Note: Depending on your Illustrator version, you may need to use a different CEP version (e.g., `CSXS.11`, `CSXS.10`, etc.).

 ## macOS